Website The Royal Bournemouth and Christchurch Hospitals NHS Foundation Trust

 - CBT exam fee £83 – sponsored in advance.

 - NMC registration fee £153 – sponsored in advance.

-- Visa fee and IHS charge for the candidate only – sponsored in advance.
+- Visa fee for the candidate only – sponsored in advance.

 - 2 months of free accommodation (single occupancy only).

 - Inbound flight to the UK of max. value of £620.